IIITLucknowSWEngg/CSAICSBTeam020/SRS.md

 - **Cart**: A virtual container where users can add products before placing an order.
 - **Razorpay**: The third-party payment gateway used for processing payments.
 - **Firebase**: A platform used for sending push notifications to users.
+- **E-commerce**: Buying and selling of goods and services over the internet.
+- **Cart**: A virtual container for products that the user plans to purchase.
+- **Vendor**: A business that sells products on the platform.

 ---